by Karen K. Garza, PhD

 Education leaders are looking to make the right decisions for their students in response to the past year’s unique, rapidly changing circumstances.
 But, the traditional responses to learning gaps will not adequately or appropriately serve our students

 in this moment.
 We must now design new ways to address these new challenges—presenting an opportunity to address another gap in learning that is often not considered but is even more concerning.
-This is the gap in equipping all young people with
+This is the gap in equipping all young

-become even more complex and uncertain this past year?
+that has become even more complex and uncertain this past year?